vik-s/quartz/content/projects/newsletter/long form/What it takes to design an RF integrated circuit.md

 ## Designing for manufacturability

-There are three four major checks to satisfy that ensures a chip is manufacturable.
+There are four major checks to satisfy that ensures a chip is manufacturable.
 ### Layout vs Schematic

 Your schematic is what you've actually simulated in a circuit simulator to create your design.
 The layout is the actual placement of devices, components and trace routing that implements what your schematic is intended to do.
 The process of Layout vs Schematic, or LVS, ensures that the layout exactly represents what is on your schematic design.